The Daoist (Taoist) tradition

 Philosophy

 Daoist philosophy seeks a balance of a person with the world, and compared to Confucianismis more concerned with self contemplation than with relationships with other people.
-The more substantial later work is the Zhuangzi (or Chuang Tzu) which contains many philosophical thoughts, paradoxes, jokes and riddles.
+The philosophy is best known in the West through the book of aphorisms called the ‘Dao De Jing’ (aka.
+Tao Te Ching) which can be very roughly translated as the ‘Virtuous Way’.
+However the more substantial later work is the Zhuangzi ➚ (or Chuang Tzu) which contains many philosophical thoughts, paradoxes, jokes and riddles.
 It describes the philosophical and ethical dilemmas that people may face in life.
-The goal is to go beyong human defined ethics and be guided by the intrinsic nature of things.
+The goal is to go beyond ethics and be guided by the intrinsic nature of things.
 In general acquiescence is chosen rather than resistance: 'going with the flow' rather than wasting valuable effort opposing the inevitable.
 A Daoist is modest, takes only what is needed and does not seek to lead.
 Politics and purely logical thought are rejected as pointless as they do not lead to harmony and peace.
 There is a Daoist maxim that the best way to solve the unsolvable is not to strive to solve it.
 It is in Daoism that people seek the balance between the opposing forces of Yin and Yang.

 Later on, the Daoist religion became formally acknowledged, the Emperor confirmed a Daoist leader as the official authority of the religion - he was called the 兲师 Tiān shī 'Master of Heaven'.
 This official position lasted from the 4th to the 20th century in south-western China.